ISO 13849: EN 954-1

 ISO 13849-1 has its origins in the mid 1990s when the European Committee for Standardization (CEN) published EN 954-1, Safety of machinery — Safety-related parts of control systems — Part 1: General principles for design in 1996.
 In 1999, EN 954-1 was transferred to ISO for ongoing development under the Vienna Agreement.

 EN 954-1 introduced the original five structural Categories, B, 1-4.

 prEN 954-2

 prEN 954-2:1999, Safety of machinery — Safety-related parts of control systems — Part 2: Validation, is the precursor document that eventually became ISO 13849-2 in 2003.
 This document was never published as a finished standard.
 The "pr" in "prEN" indicates that the document was a European pre-standard.

 ISO 13849-1, 1st Edition

 In 1999, ISO published the first edition of ISO 13849-1, Safety of machinery — Safety-related parts of control systems — Part 1: General principles for design.
 The first edition was technically identical to EN 954-1.
 Within a year after publication, ISO/TC 199 launched a New Work Item Proposal for the revision of the standard.
-The goal was to add probabalistic requirements to the existing standard.
+The goal was to add probabilistic requirements to the existing standard.